PhilipYip1988/python-notebooks/mambaforge_install/mambaforge.md

 <img src='images_mambaforge/img_026.png' alt='img_026' width='450'/>

-A PowerShell command such as:
+A CMD command such as:

 ```
 cls